-If the Call Bridge you added is part of a cluster, the other Call Bridges in the cluster are autodiscovered and displayed below so you can easily add them.
-To add auto-discovered Call Bridges:
+If the Call Bridge or Edge Node you added is part of a cluster, the other Call Bridges or Edge Nodes in the cluster are auto-discovered and displayed below so you can easily add them.

-- 1. Click show. - 2.
-In the Actions column for a Call Bridge, click +. - 3.
-Enter details for the Call Bridge and upload certificate if relevant. - 4.
-Continue until you have added all Call Bridges in the cluster.
+To add auto-discovered Call Bridges and Edge Nodes:

-To edit a Call Bridge:
+- 1. Click Show. - 2.
+In the Actions column, click +. - 3.
+Enter details for the Call Bridge or Edge Node and upload certificate if relevant. - 4.
+Continue until you have added all Call Bridges or Edge Nodes in the cluster.

-- 1. Scroll down to the Call Bridge you want to edit and click or click anywhere in the row.
+To edit a Call Bridge or Edge Node:

-- 2. Edit details.
+Scroll down to the Call Bridge or Edge Node you want to edit and click or click anywhere in the row.

-- 3. Click Done
+- 2. Edit details. - 3.
+Click Done

-To disable or enable the meeting management functionality for an existing cluster:
+To disable or enable the Meeting Management functionality for an existing cluster:

 - 1. Click Edit cluster

 - 2. Check or uncheck the Use Meeting Management to manage meetings on this cluster check box

-- 3. Click Done
+- 3. Click Done.